Cooked Rice (1 Cup, Cooked) and Thai Green Curry (1 Cup)

 Portion Control

-Add a source of lean protein to your meal, such as grilled chicken, tofu, or shrimp.
-Protein can help balance your blood sugar levels by slowing the digestion process.
+Add a source of protein to your meal, such as grilled chicken or tofu, to slow down the absorption of carbohydrates.

 Stay Hydrated

-Add a splash of vinegar or lemon juice to your meal.
-The acidity can help reduce the impact on your blood sugar levels.
+Add a splash of vinegar or a squeeze of lemon juice to your meal, as the acidity can help manage blood sugar levels.

 Find Glucose response for your favourite foods